TheFallenSpirit/ESDocs/docs/legal/privacy.md

+---
+title: Privacy Policy - Eternal Slave
+description: Learn about what data ES stores, and what data ES shares with others.
+---

 # Privacy Policy - Eternal Slave
 The term “ES” throughout this document refers to Eternal Slave as an application on Discord.